 Notary Public Serves All of the Public

+If a notary employee serves customers, the notary should also serve non-customers.
 A notary public is a public official, and should not deny notary services because a person is not a customer or client.

-As a public official, a notary should not accept a gift, bonus, tip, gratuity or anything of material value, other than the authorized fee for services rendered.
+As a public official, a notary may not accept a gift, bonus, tip, gratuity or anything of material value, other than the authorized fee for services rendered.
 States have gift ban laws or clauses in the state constitution to prevent undue influence of public officials.

 Notaries must recuse themselves and avoid notarizing in situations where they have a disqualifying interest.
 It is a best practice to make a note of the recusal and the reason in the notary journal.

 [Updated 2020-07-27] updated for RULONA laws

 Disclaimer: This information is not legal advice.
 Contact an attorney for legal advice.